 Minors require 15 to 18 semester hours of course work, with at least 9 hours from courses numbered 3000 or above.
-Courses taken to satisfy Core Areas A through E may not be counted as coursework in the minor.
-Courses taken in Core Area F may be counted as coursework in the minor, if departmental policies allow.
+Courses taken to satisfy Core IMPACTS may not be counted as coursework in the minor.
+Courses taken as part of the 18 hours in the core curriculum Field of Study may be counted as coursework in the minor, if departmental policies allow.
 Minors are offered by various departments and interdisciplinary areas throughout the university.
 See descriptions of minors in the departmental sections of the catalog.
 A grade of "C" or better must be earned in each course comprising the minor, and all prerequisites for specific upper division courses must be met.